Berend27/restaurant-reservation/README.md

 ___

-## Completed Stories and Running Tests
+## Completed Stories and Running the Tests

 > You have been hired as a full stack developer at _Periodic Tables_, a startup that is creating a reservation system for fine dining restaurants.
 > The software is used only by restaurant personnel when a customer calls to request a reservation.